About me

 So when I went to my first yoga class and was gently encouraged into savasana (‘corpse’ lying relaxation pose) I was desperate for that chance to let it all drop.
 I needed permission, guidance, a safe space in the dark to let go.
 And that was the yoga moment for me - finally I had found a person, a place, a practice which encouraged me to rest.
 A place to take care of myself and to meet my whole self tenderly rather than hide parts of it.

 I was a victim and proud of it (my sadness wasn’t my fault or responsibility).
 I hadn’t received enough love to make me thrive.
 Eventually, in my mid 30s, I saw that there was another truth to my story - I also had failed to give myself the love to make me thrive.
-In that moment, I went from being a victim to being the perpetrator of my suffering; if I was responsible for the lack of love I felt, how was I going to get ‘enough’ love now?
+In that moment, I went from being a victim to being the perpetrator of my suffering; if I was responsible for denying myself my own love, how could I generate within me ‘enough’ love now?

-Various yoga teachers and therapists went on to give me ideas and tools; how was I going to move, to think, love others, deal with my suffering?
-Rather than continue seeking the love I lacked, how could I find a portal through which it could enter?
-Love was abundant but I was closed off, to others but mostly to myself.
+Various yoga teachers and therapists went on to give me ideas and tools; how could I move, think, love?
+Rather than continue seeking the love I lacked, how could I find a portal through which all the love around me could enter?
 Was the love I was seeking really already within me as the yogis kept saying?
 Yoga is the only tradition which kept asking me such questions and hinting at the route.

 Through advanced yoga classes, I learned I was stronger than I thought.
 My body was miraculous as well as flawed.
 What else could it show me?
 Rather than focusing on how I had suffered, I switched my focus on how I had survived.
 Others had helped me to become the person I am today, strangers had loved me.
 How could I pass that on?
 I had been so heavy and wanted to become lighter, so light I could fly on the wind.
 My eyelids touching as softly as a butterfly on a leaf…